PepeDuke/Duck/README.md

 Minor features: Some optimalization techniques should be done by the compiler it self, like bool stacking into bit flags.
 Support for full reflection.

 Duck syntax is based on my personal preferences and my imagination of the perfect syntax. i like type safety as in my opinion it makes code simpler to read especialy as you geting return from fucntion/method and you have to mouse over to see what it actualy returning, with type safety you see it right there.
 But on the other hand i'm not fan of verbose syntax, as it makes the whole code unnecessarily too large.

 Duck, as the name implies, also supports Duck typing, but instead of resolving in runtime by the interpreter, it is resolved by the compiler and simply returns error message in runtime if it's printed out or just omitts this execution from final compiled code if function decleration does not exist.

-Duck forces type safety for fucntions as thay are the worse offenders in automatic return type or automatic arguments. i'm looking at you JavaScript.
+Duck forces type safety for fucntions as thay are the worse offenders in automatic return type or automatic arguments. i'm looking at you JavaScript. this can be bypassed to a certen extend with duck typing.

 # Project status
 Current status: design stage